Already a fan favorite, Javier Baez is searching for consistency

 “I was kind of upset with myself,” Baez said Wednesday of his slow start.
 “Was trying to slow everything down and fix everything in one at-bat.

 “It always feels good to get a base hit.
-I was seeing the ball good (on Tuesday).”
+I was seeing the ball good [on Tuesday].”

 That aforementioned Baez jersey is the most popular jersey in all of baseball that doesn’t have Bryant, Rizzo or Kershaw written on the back of it.
 He has a National League Championship Series co-MVP award at home and a street named after him in Chicago.
 But the truth remains: We still don’t know when Javier Baez is going to put it all together because he can’t shake his most glaring issue -- chasing pitches he shouldn’t be chasing.